Robinpig/Note/docs/CS/Java/Tomcat/Tomcat.md

 ```

 Catalina is a very sophisticated piece of software, which was elegantly designed and developed.
-It is also modular too.
+It is also modular too.<br>
-Catalina is consisting of two main modules: the [connector](/docs/CS/Java/Tomcat/Connector.md) and the container.。
+Catalina is consisting of two main modules: the [connector](/docs/CS/Java/Tomcat/Connector.md) and the [container](/docs/CS/Java/Tomcat/Tomcat.md?id=Container).

 ```plantuml
 @startuml